P1sec/MCC_MNC/README.md

 has nice geography-related packages.

+### Working with ITU-T operational bulletins

+ITU-T is publishing bi-mensual bulletins (23 or 24 a year, depends...), containing all additions and modifications to numbering plans and MNC identifiers.
+Complete lists of MCC-MNC can be found in bulletin 1111 from 2016 and bulletin 1162 from 2018.
+Moreover, differentials can be provided into individual bulletin.

+One of the script can be used to download all bulletins in PDF (starting from 1111), and convert them into text, using the Linux command ```pdftotext```.
+All resulting documents are available in the *itut/* directory.

+Bulletin 1111 from 2016 and 1162 from 2018 contains a full list of declared MCC-MNC.
+The script extract them and put resulting JSON and Python files into the *raw/* directory for further integration.

 ### Which one to use:

 After checking several sources, it seems Wikipedia has the must complete, up-to-date and accurate information.